mike-holcomb/GPT-Realtime-Agent-Long-Conversation/README.md

 pytest -q
 ```

+## What Works Today

+The repository now contains a layered, testable implementation of a realtime voice assistant that goes beyond the original tutorial script.
+Highlights:

+- Streaming playback: Assistant audio is played as `response.audio.delta` arrives using a jitter-buffered `AudioPlayer`.
+- Barge-in: On a new `user` item, playback is flushed and the active `response` is canceled for a responsive UX.
+- Transport client: `RealtimeClient` encapsulates connect/session.update, send helpers, a receive loop with dispatcher, keepalive, and reconnect with backoff; it resends configuration on resume.
+- State and summarization policy: `ConversationState` tracks history; summaries are inserted locally and on the server as `system` messages with pruning of old item IDs.
+Summarization is language-policy aware (auto/en/force) and defers until transcripts are available.
+- Tools/function-calling: Minimal tool registry (`clock`, `http_get`) with advertising in session config and `tool_call` → `tool_result` round‑trip.
+- Privacy: PII redaction of emails and US phone numbers before logging or storing transcripts.
+- Observability: Structured JSON logging (optional) and basic metrics/timers (queue depths, dropped frames, reconnections, timing).
+- CLI and DX: Typer CLI (`voicebot`) with `run`, `devices list`, and `test --fake-server`; ruff + mypy + pytest; pre‑commit hooks; CI for Python 3.11/3.12.

+See the Architecture section below for module layout.
+The original tutorial script remains available under `original/` for reference.

+---

 ## What the script does (at a glance)

 * **Goal:** Build an end‑to‑end *voice‑to‑voice* assistant on OpenAI's Realtime API that streams microphone audio in, receives the assistant's audio out, keeps a rolling conversation log, and automatically **summarizes** older turns when the context grows past a threshold.